alalieva/E-Learning-Business-Analytics/README.md

 ### Dashboard Interactivity

 The dashboard includes interactive controls for flexible analysis:
 - Year Switcher - Use the button in the top-right corner to switch between years and compare performance over time.
 - Hidden Filter Panel - Click the filter button to open additional filters.
 - Charts respond to selections and filters, allowing deeper exploration of trends, revenue drivers and student behavior.

+### UX Design Notes

+The dashboard was designed with a clear information hierarchy:
+- KPIs at the top for quick scanning
+- Detailed analysis in the center
+- Supporting metrics on the side
+- Hidden filters to keep the layout clean and focused